zylai/ical-fake-meetings-generator/README.md

-Enter the month you'd like to create junk events for: 11 Enter your start time in 24-hour format without colons (ex: 0830): 0800 Enter your end time in 24-hour format without colons (ex: 1700): 1700
+Enter the month you'd like to create junk events for: 11 Enter your start time in 24-hour format without colons (ex: 0830): 0800 Enter your end time in 24-hour format without colons (ex: 1700): 1700 iCalendar file generated successfully and has been saved to: /path/to/file
 ```

 3. A file named `calendar.ics` will be created on your desktop (PowerShell version) or home directory (Python version).
 Preview this file and make sure it is to your liking.
 If not, simply delete the file and run the script again.